JeromeLafontaine/LELEC2796_Project_ALAM_DET/README.md

 Files which contain the useful functions of the MISO Alamouti coding.

 ### project_channel_calculation description
 This is used to generate the channel matrix with ray tracing.
-The positions are hard coded and the code needs to be changed manually to change the positions of the UE (user equipment).
+The positions are hardcoded and the code needs to be changed manually to change the positions of the UE (user equipment).
+Those values are the one given the results in the report.
+They can be changed if the scenario needs to be adapted.